kazai777/zerostyl/README.md

 ## Security & status

 ZeroStyl is under active development and has **not** been audited.
-It is not production-ready and is not deployed to any mainnet.
-The testnet contracts on Arbitrum Sepolia currently record a proof hash and do **not** yet verify the SNARK on-chain — their integrity guarantees are conditional.
-Read the "Current Security Model" section of [contracts/CONTRACTS.md](contracts/CONTRACTS.md) before relying on anything here.
+It is not production-ready.

 Found a vulnerability?
 Please open a security advisory on the repository rather than a public issue.